ENGAGING PATIENTS FOR THE DURATION: THREE WAYS TO IMPROVE RETENTION IN ONCOLOGY STUDIES

 Behavioral science: the study of human decision making

 Over the past two decades, this discipline has moved from the confines of academia.
 And on to influence everything from government and multinational policy to public health and business intelligence.
 Behavioral science principles tap into the neurobiology of reward.
 They help explain how and why people make decisions.
 Moreover, they outline tangible strategies that can be leveraged to maximize the benefits and decrease the burdens of participation and compliance in an oncology study.

 What follows are three specific ways to do that.

 Strategy #1: Build participant identity

 Behavioral science research has found that identity is an intrinsic motivator that often guides decision-making.
-The concept of “Identity Lock” is based on the understanding that humans have an innate desire to belong to social groups and are willing to abide by social norms that may be a prerequisite for belonging to that group.
+The concept of “Identity Lock” is based on the understanding that humans have an innate desire to belong to social groups.
+And are willing to abide by social norms that may be a prerequisite for belonging to that group.
 In clinical trials, the goal of the identity lock process is to tie a participant’s internal sense of self to their participation in the study.
-It requires a shift from treating a participant as a study subject to focusing on their role as a partner and scientific contributor to the clinical trial.
+It requires a shift from treating a participant as a study subject to focusing on their role as a partner.
 When a participant’s role in a study becomes part of their personal identity, they are proud to share that “I’m an oncology hero” or “I’m helping to fight cancer.”
 Once an individual has embraced this identity, dropping out of the study becomes more difficult.

 There are several ways to operationalize identity lock using technology and communications.
-For example, incorporating patient-engagement content has been shown to increase participant satisfaction and feelings of involvement, which can be associated with better compliance.
+For example, incorporating patient-engagement content increases participant satisfaction.
+This also enhances feelings of involvement, which can lead to improved compliance.
 This content includes sharing study information, educational content, and updates on study progress.
 It could also be as simple as sending reminders about upcoming activities and why they are necessary.